 4. Complete and Pass Criminal Background Check

-When you are officially approved to accept foster children in your home, you will receive your approval certificate.
 At this stage you and the RFA social worker can make decisions about the number of children, ages and behaviors of the children that you feel you can successfully accept into your family.
+When you are officially approved to accept foster children into your home, you will receive your approval certificate.

 Once you are approved, you will begin to receive children into your home at your discretion.
-When a placement is needed for a child, you will receive a call from our Centralized Placement Support Unit to discuss a particular child.
+When a placement is needed for a child, you will receive a call from our Centralized Placement Support Unit (CPSU) to discuss a particular child.
 You will have an opportunity to review their history with the social worker and ask questions.
-You are under no obligation to take a child you do not believe is right for your family.
+You are under no obligation to take youth you do not believe is a right fit for your family.